toothsy/portfolio-hugo/content/post/getting-started-with-oidc.md

 - Dex would talk to other OIDC providers and your application remains agnostic about the different providers, your application only knows about Dex and the tokens Dex gives.
 - Dex comes with a local installation too, which means that the source of truth for authentication is its own database, you can interact with this service via grpc calls.
 - You can configure the storage options as described [here](https://dexidp.io/docs/configuration/storage/)
-- Oauth2 is the only protocol your application needs to support, the upstream connector can be anything, LDAP,SAML,OAUTH,here's the exhaustive [list](https://dexidp.io/docs/connectors/).
+- Dex's OIDC is the only protocol your application needs to support, the upstream connector can be anything, LDAP,SAML,OAUTH,here's the exhaustive [list](https://dexidp.io/docs/connectors/).
 Connector is basically the place where Dex will go to for getting the user credentials verified.
 So your app only has to implement OIDC process for Dex, Dex will take care of the rest.